 “Destroying” your chest sounds great on paper.
 But the average lifter’s execution of this plan is horrendous.
 Half-reps, too much volume, and living in Machineville won’t build a 5-star chest.
 Your pecs will receive a 1-star rating on Yelp, like a low-class motel.

+If you do it correctly, your chest will increase in size.
+No longer will tank tops swallow you up, gentlemen.
 Ladies, upper body training is important for you as well.
 I don’t know many women who want to walk around with the upper body strength of Olive Oyl.
 The incline dumbbell press will enable you to add strength to your upper body.

 But you can’t start doing the incline dumbbell press without knowing how to do it.
 There are four cues that will help you execute it correctly.